Malivil/TTT-Randomat-20/README.md

 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING", "Don't Let it Go to Your Head", and "Wasteful!" events
 - CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the name of the "Opposite Day" event
 - Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script" and "That Doesn't Sound Right" events
-- Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" event
+- Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" and "Paranoid" events
 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" event
+- Dom from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event